garfix/richard-readthedocs/docs/source/language/noun-phrases.md

 An `np` is a phrase that describes an entity, with an explicit or implicit determiner.
 Example are "every man", "the block", "at least 3 dogs", or just a name ("Afghanistan").
 It is the most common phrase structure and it is always used in conjunction with a verb phrase.

-The meaning of the np is a __template__, which is a function (in the form of an object).
-This template is always used as the first parameter of an `apply` call, like this:
+The meaning of the np is a __function__, which is a function (in the form of an object).
+This function is always used as the first parameter of an `apply` call, like this:

 ~~~python
 {